 It’s a big decision for a business to refuse to sell their products at stores in a major and growing country like China.
 However, even if a company only tests on animals when it’s required by law, that still means they test on animals.
 Businesses don’t deserve to get cut slack in a “gray area” like this.
 If a company sells products in China, buy from someplace else, because you know they are testing on animals.

-Another important question to ask is: What is the parent company?
-A lot of businesses, such as bareMinerals makeup, tell consumers they’re cruelty-free; and that’s true to a point.
-However, bareMinerals is owned by Shiseido, a company that does test on animals.
+Another important question to ask: What is the parent company?
+A lot of businesses tell consumers they’re cruelty-free; and that may be true to a point.
+However, it's worth checking to see if the parent company is a company that does test on animals.
 The same is true of many other “cruelty-free” brands.
 Larger companies often acquire successful smaller ones, or may start a “natural” line to compete with the independent cosmetics businesses that are doing vegan and natural products.
 It’s important to remember that a share of the profits from any product will ultimately end up with the parent company.
 So, if you really want to keep your hard-earned coins out of pockets that support animal testing, look up who owns the brand you’re buying.
 The most ethical brands are often truly independent companies, such as what you’ll find on Etsy or at a farmer’s market.

 One more note: be cautious of the PETA cruelty-free list.
 Their listing standards are less rigorous than Leaping Bunny’s.
-Although PETA-approved companies are required to sign a statement to the effect that neither they nor their suppliers test on animals, some companies on their approved list do sell in China or have parent companies that do (such as Smashbox, owned by Estée Lauder).
+Although PETA-approved companies are required to sign a statement to the effect that neither they nor their suppliers test on animals, some companies on their approved list do sell in China or have parent companies that do.
 And it’s unclear whether PETA enforces their rule requiring brands to source ingredients that aren’t tested on animals.
 The Leaping Bunny’s standard is much more reliable.
 Also, keep in mind that any cruelty-free certification only applies to things that fall into the cosmetics category.
 If the brand or parent company also sells dietary supplements or medication, they may test those products on animals.